Automattic/woocommerce-payments/docs/rest-api/source/includes/wp-api-v3/deposits.md

 ### Returns

+If no deposit is found for the provided ID, the response will be an empty array.

+If a deposit is found for the provided ID, the response will include the following properties:

 -   `id` _string_ - The deposit ID.
 -   `date` _int_ - The date the deposit was paid in unix timestamp format.
 -   `type` _string_ - The type of deposit. `deposit` `withdrawal`